Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Hillsdale had a median income among taxpayers of $56,961 and an average income of $83,917.
-These figures are among the highest in Australia, compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, estimated median income is approximately $62,008 and average income is around $91,352.
-Census data shows personal income ranks at the 61st percentile with weekly earnings of $862, while household income sits at the 43rd percentile.
-Income distribution reveals that 37.3% of residents (2,168 people) fall within the $1,500 - $2,999 bracket, similar to regional levels where 30.9% occupy this bracket.
-Housing affordability pressures are severe, with only 77.0% of income remaining after housing costs, ranking at the 36th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Hillsdale had a median income among taxpayers of $56,961 and an average level standing at $83,917.
+These figures are among the highest in Australia, compared to Greater Sydney's levels of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since June 2023, current estimates for Hillsdale would be approximately $62,008 (median) and $91,352 (average) as of September 2025.
+Census data shows personal income ranks at the 61st percentile ($862 weekly), while household income sits at the 43rd percentile.
+In terms of income distribution, the $1,500 - 2,999 bracket dominates with 37.3% of residents (2,168 people), similar to regional levels where 30.9% occupy this bracket.
+Housing affordability pressures are severe in Hillsdale, with only 77.0% of income remaining after housing costs, ranking at the 36th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income